fwd/nano-to/docs/username-integration.md

 ## Referral Payments

 Earn up to 20% from any Username sale done through your app.
-Coming soon ™
+Coming soon.

 ## Questions or Comments